Huegoxaga/notes/c/README.md

   }
   ```
   - main function return `0` to the calling process after execution.
-  - `0` means the program executed successfully, other number indicates the program has failed.
+  - `0` means the program executed successfully, other number indicates the program didn't execute successfully.

 ## Data Types

-- int: integer, a whole number.
+- `int`: integer, a whole number.
-- float: floating point, a number with a fractional part.
+- `float`: floating point, a number with a fractional part.
-- double: double-precision floating point value.
+- `double`: double-precision floating point value.
-- char: single character.
+- `char`: single character.
   - A string is stored in a char array.
   - A character, such as `'b'`, is indicated by single quotation marks and cannot be treated as a string.